sealink/quickets/README.md

 Ticket printing web service -- useful for printing from the browser directly from javascript.

+Exposes the following http API:

+    GET  /               Returns a string
+    GET  /printers       Returns a list of printer names POST /print-tickets  Prints the given tickets to the specifically named printer

+In all but the simple "/" path, an api_key is required.

 ## Installation

 This is a jruby gem and require Java 1.7+.